Frantz-c/gbmu/gb_calling_convention.md

 ## 2. Why a calling convention ?

 The objective of a calling convention is to allow developers to use functions that are not written by themselves.
 It is a sort of code uniformization.
-We create this calling convention with an aim: make our work usable by everyone who would like to dig in Gameboy assembly development.
+We created this calling convention with an aim: make our work usable by anyone who would like to dig in Gameboy assembly development.

 ## 3. Rules